oracle/python-oracledb/doc/src/api_manual/async_connection.rst

 .. attribute:: AsyncConnection.module

-    This write-only attribute sets the module column in the v$session table.
+    This write-only attribute sets the MODULE column in the V$SESSION view.
     The maximum length for this string is 48 and if you exceed this length you will get ORA-24960.